 A native of Puerto Rico, who grew up in New Jersey, Rivas has received several fellowships and awards for teaching.

 “I teach because, for me, there is no greater accomplishment as a scholar than inspiring your students to learn,” Rivas said.
 “I encourage my students to critically engage their syllabi and make their education their own.”

 Marshall began conducting a winter graduation ceremony in 2008 with a convocation at the Keith-Albee Performing Arts Center.

-Photo: Dr. Zelideth Rivera, associate professor of modern languages, will speak at the Winter Commencement Dec.
+Photo: Dr. Zelideth Rivas, associate professor of modern languages, will speak at the Winter Commencement Dec.
 15.

 OTHER COMMENCEMENT INFORMATION